What is the Belmont Alerts system?

 Who can sign up for Belmont Alerts?

-All current Belmont University students, faculty and staff are able to sign up to receive text and voice message alerts.
-You will need to log into MyBelmont and select Belmont Alerts from the Campus Security and Safety tab to add phone numbers to your account.
+All current Belmont University students, faculty and staff are automatically signed up for email alerts at their official Belmont-associated email address.
+To sign up for text alerts, please log into MyBelmont and select Belmont Alerts from the Campus Security and Safety tab to add your cell phone number.
+Students, faculty and staff may also add the cell phone numbers and/or email addresses of family members on their account to receive Belmont Alerts.

 Will I receive Belmont Alerts if I don’t sign up or update my information?

-If you do not sign up with Belmont Alerts or keep your phone information updated, you will not receive text or voice messages in the event of an emergency or campus closure.
+If you do not sign up with Belmont Alerts or keep your phone information updated, you will not receive text messages in the event of an emergency or campus closure.
 You will, however, still receive emergency messages via your official campus e-mail address.
-Belmont University strongly recommends that you provide at least one phone number (cell phone is recommended) for Belmont Alerts to ensure that you receive important messages in a timely manner.
-Any contact information you provide will only be used for emergency notifications.
+Belmont University strongly recommends that you provide your cell phone for Belmont Alerts to ensure that you receive important messages in a timely manner.

 How do I sign up for Belmont Alerts?